tedelm/PowershellFalcox/README.md

 - [x]  Create "Get-FalcoXConfigLocal" functionality - Working on it!
 - [ ]  Create "Set-FalcoXConfigLocal" functionality - Working on it!
 - [ ]  Create Set-FalcoX functionality - Working on it!

+## Support
+* This is a third-party tool, use at own risk!
+* The PowerShell module is only compatible with FalcoX